-Analysis | The 4 most undersold political stories of 2021
+Analysis | The 5 most undersold political stories of 2021

 These lists have for years included something on redistricting; such is the import of the issue, which is a very difficult story to tell and comprehend and often isn’t told or comprehended, precisely because of that.
 And this year is no exception.

-The story right now on this front — which coincides with Republicans again gleaning a major advantage in the post-2020 census redistricting process that is underway — is whether efforts to reform the process might be falling by the wayside.
+The story right now on this front — which coincides with Republicans again securing a major advantage in the post-2020 Census redistricting process that is underway — is whether efforts to reform the process might be falling by the wayside.

 Over the past decade-plus, left-leaning groups have pushed things like commissions to replace legislators’ roles in redrawing the lines.
 The problem for Democrats is that this has been more successful in blue states, but less so elsewhere, where Republicans continue to wield the power to redraw their lines.
 Practically speaking, some on the left view this as unilateral disarmament — i.e. actually hurting efforts to make the process less political by ceding power to those who have no desire to reform it.

-The Atlantic’s Russell Berman described this a couple months ago as “The Decision That Could Doom Democrats for a Decade.”
+The Atlantic’s Russell Berman described this a couple of months ago as “The Decision That Could Doom Democrats for a Decade.”
 Nicholas Riccardi of the Associated Press wrote this month that Democrats were “about to feel the consequences of their focus on fairness.”
 Redistricting analyst David Wasserman has estimated that maps drawn to be more or less neutral in blue states could cost Democrats as many as 10 to 15 seats — which matters greatly in a House in which Democrats’ majority is currently eight seats.

 The Fix’s Amber Phillips has written about the growing debate within the Democratic Party about whether to, as Rep. Jamie B. Raskin (D-Md.) put it, “fight fire with fire.”